Posts

 Semaglutide May Be Useful in Reducing Dry Macular Degeneration and Glaucoma

+A recent study published in Ophthalmology demonstrated GLP-1 receptor agonists were associated with reduced hazard of nonexudative AMD.
+Notably, GLP-1 receptor agonists also significantly reduced the risk of exudative AMD and POAG compared to insulin after three years.
 “The consistency of these findings across multiple comparisons suggests a potential benefit of GLP-1RAs in mitigating the risk of nonexudative AMD,” the researchers wrote in their paper.
 “Demonstrating a reduction in risk of POAG without a significant impact on the rate of ocular hypertension could indicate the protective effect is separate from lowering intraocular pressure.”

 SEMAGLUTIDE and GLAUCOMA

-This systematic meta-analysis found that GLP-1 RA use is associated with reduced glaucoma development in retrospective studies.
+This report in American Journal of Ophthalmology concluded: This systematic meta-analysis found that GLP-1 RA use is associated with reduced glaucoma development in retrospective studies.
 Future, well-designed, long-term studies focusing on GLP-1 RAs and SGLT-2 inhibitors are needed to validate these findings and evaluate their effects on glaucoma progression and vision loss.
 The overall interpretation should be cautious.

-OZEMPIC AND NAION
+SEMAGLUTIDE AND NAION

 ANTERIOR SEGMENT ATLAS